Reinforcement-Learning-F22/DoublePendulum/README.md

 ```
 env.continues_run_mode = True
 ```
-in this mode the system will interact with the user, whom can use the keyboard to apply outside disturbance to the system, the user can use the arrows to increase or decrease the amount of external tourque she/he wants to apply, and the direction also, and also he can exit by pressinf any other key.
+In this mode the system will interact with the user, whom can use the keyboard to apply outside disturbance to the system, the user can use the arrows to increase or decrease the amount of external tourque she/he wants to apply, and the direction also, and also he can exit by pressinf any other key.
 ```python
 # Evaluating the results of training
 env.continues_run_mode = True